Future-House/edison-client-docs/docs/phoenix_guidelines.md

 ## 8. Iterate.
-Take some time to write your first Phoenix query so you can avoid the common pitfalls listed above.
-Starting with simpler queries will give you faster results and allow quicker iteration, helping you learn how to use Phoenix more effectively and get the most out of the system.
+Take some time to write your first Edison Molecules query so you can avoid the common pitfalls listed above.
+Starting with simpler queries will give you faster results and allow quicker iteration, helping you learn how to use Edison Molecules more effectively and get the most out of the system.
 Your first query does not have to be perfect.
-Use Phoenix interactively to refine your query:
+Use Edison Molecules interactively to refine your query:

 1. Start simple
    - Begin with a well-known molecule or reaction and a small set of properties or a basic retrosynthesis.